Soul Nomad & the World Eaters: Other characters

 Lord Median was a war hero who ascended to the throne after uniting Prodesto beneath his rule.
 He ruled for ten years, before his sudden death caused Prodesto to fall back into ruin.

-During that time, he had one son, Revya, but Revya fell to the disease Scarlet Iago several years later, and died.
-Median, overcome with grief at losing his heir, was silently contacted by Drazil, who gave him the idea of killing the Master of Death in order to keep living.
+During that time, he had one son, Revya, who died several years later after succumbing to Scarlet Iago.
+Median, overcome with grief at losing his son and heir, was silently contacted by Drazil, who gave him the idea of killing the Master of Death in order to keep living.
 When Vigilance came to take Revya's soul, Median fought against him and killed him, setting Drazil's plan into motion.

 Some time later, Median was killed by Virtuous, Master of Life, by having his soul taken from his body.
-His Onyx Blade, of which can only be wielded by members of his bloodline, was used to seal Gig, and was later given to the Protagonist.
+His Onyx Blade, which can only be wielded by members of his bloodline, was used to seal Gig, and was later given to the protagonist.

 He can be fought and recruited in an optional map.